openedx/docs.openedx.org/source/developers/references/developer_guide/process/contributor.rst

 It's also important to realize that you and the core committers may have different ideas of what is important in the codebase.
-The power and freedom of open source software comes from the fact that you can fork our software and make any modifications that you like, without permission from us.
+The power and freedom of open source software comes from the fact that you can fork our software and make any modifications that you like without permission from us.
 However, the core contributors are similarly empowered and free to decide what modifications to pull in from other contributors, and what not to pull in.
-While your code might work great for you on a small installation, it might not work as well on a large installation, have problems with performance or security, not be compatible with internationalization or accessibility guidelines, and so on.
+While your code might work great for you on your installation, it might not work as well on a large installation, have problems with performance or security, not be compatible with internationalization or accessibility guidelines, and so on.
 There are many, many reasons why the core committers may decide not to accept